What is a Bystander?

 If you think intervening will put you in danger at any time, call 911 instead.

-The scenario: You are in the lunchroom with your friends and a group of students nearby start making sexual gestures and comments to one of your friends that's sitting with you.
+The scenario: You are in the lunchroom with your friends and a group of students nearby start making sexual gestures and comments to one of your friends who's sitting with you.
 Though trying to ignore the comments, you see that your friend is upset.
 What do you do?

 - You could tell the group making the comments to stop their sexually harassing behavior or ask them to imagine how they’d feel if someone made that comment about one of their family members or someone else they cared about.